owen-west/owen-west/README.md

 # Welcome to My GitHub Profile!

-I'm a passionate double major student in Computer Science and Mathematics at Wilfrid Laurier University, with a keen interest in low-level programming using C++, with most of my energy going into computer graphics.
-I am interested in pursuing similar fields such as compilers, embedded, computer vision, and driver development.
+I am a dedicated double major student at Wilfrid Laurier University, majoring in Computer Science and Mathematics.
+My passion is centered around computer graphics, and I invest a significant portion of my energy into exploring this exciting field.

 ## About Me

 - 🎓 Double Major: Computer Science & Mathematics at Wilfrid Laurier University
-- 👨‍💻 Aspiring Low-Level Programmer
 - 🎨 Enthusiastic about Computer Graphics

 ## Featured Projects